Gaurav Bhatnagar, VP strategic feasibility, site and patient access, talks data-driven solutions and how they help us focus on patients.

 Using data to support patients

 Data-driven feasibility refers to the process of identifying the “best” sites to conduct a study.
 Historically, this was a highly inaccurate, labor-intensive process for everyone involved—including the sites—using surveys and site-reported enrollment estimates, which were always cut in half.
 Now, using a variety of data sources (like electronic medical records and prescriber and payer data) we’re able to recommend sites with proven access to the desired patient population with a higher degree of confidence, using less time and money.
-PPD’s access to vast data repositories—and our enrollment solutions supported by that data—enables us to reach patients beyond the three percent that traditionally participate in clinical trials.
+PPD’s access to vast data repositories—and our enrollment solutions supported by that data—enables us to reach patients beyond the 3% that traditionally participate in clinical trials.
 Deploying data-driven approaches, PPD can quantify patient burden and protocol complexity, thus helping clinical programs manage that complexity.

 By using PPD’s vast data sources and strategic relationships with patient support organizations and our site training programs we can connect patients directly with trials in their own community.
 What could be more patient-centric than that?